mcandre/quicksmash/README.md

-# QuickSmash - A Smalltalk port of the QuickCheck unit test framework
+# QuickSmash - a Smalltalk port of the QuickCheck unit test framework

 # INSTALL